Ausangate Trek 6 Days, Vidal Expeditions

 Overview

-The Ausangate trek 6 days takes you to the most remote area in the Andes, this journey is perfect for those who want to get off-the-beaten-path aways from the crowds and immerse themselves in the mountain culture and nature.
-During this adventure, you will enjoy the different colored lakes and learn customs and traditions from the picturesque Andean communities that preserve the ancient traditions.
+The Extended Ausangate 6-Day Trek takes you to the most remote area in the Andes, this journey is perfect for those who want to get off-the-beaten-path away from the crowds and immerse themselves in the mountain culture and nature.
+During this adventure, you will enjoy the different colored lakes and learn the traditions of this picturesque Andean communities that preserve the ancient traditions for many years.
 The most epic journey awaits you.
 Feel the energy of Pacha Mama (Mother Earth) while our guide makes a ceremony to say thanks.

 Highlights: Ausangate Mountain and Lakes